laravel/docs/requests.md

         ]);
     })

-If you would like to disable string trimming and empty string conversion for a subset of requests to your application, you may use the `trimStrings` and `convertEmptyStringsToNull` methods offered in the `bootstrap/app.php` file.
+If you would like to disable string trimming and empty string conversion for a subset of requests to your application, you may use the `trimStrings` and `convertEmptyStringsToNull` middleware methods within your application's `bootstrap/app.php` file.
 Both methods accept an array of closures, which should return `true` or `false` to indicate whether input normalization should be skipped:

     ->withMiddleware(function (Middleware $middleware) {
         $middleware->convertEmptyStringsToNull(except: [